ricoberger/script_exporter/README.md

 - [ping](http://localhost:9469/probe?script=ping&prefix=test&params=target&target=example.com): Pings the specified address in the `target` parameter and returns if it was successful or not.
 - [helloworld](http://localhost:9469/probe?script=helloworld): Returns the specified argument in the `script` as label.
 - [showtimeout](http://localhost:9469/probe?script=showtimeout&timeout=37): Reports whether or not the script is being run with a timeout from Prometheus, and what it is.
+- [docker](http://localhost:9469/probe?script=docker): Example using `docker exec` to return the number of files in a Docker container.
 - [metrics](http://localhost:9469/metrics): Shows internal metrics from the script exporter.

 You can also deploy the script_exporter to Kubernetes.
 An example Deployment file can be found here: [examples/kubernetes.yaml](./examples/kubernetes.yaml).